-The Social Wall by Metallica displays a hashtag feed by their fans.
-A hashtag feed is one of the most popular ways to use Flockler - and it’s a great way to bring your customers’ voices to the website.
+The Social Wall by Harvard University displays a hashtag feed from students.
+A hashtag feed is one of the most popular ways to use Flockler – it’s a great way to bring your customers’ voices to the website.

 The Wall layout is the optimal choice if you are looking to curate content from multiple channels.

 Hapag-Lloyd Cruises has beautiful images and videos to show on their website.
 If you are considering booking a cruise, their Instagram feed will inspire you to learn more about the cruises available in your location.